 This page must be completed and signed by an individual legally responsible for the conduct of the provider such as an owner, partner, Corporate Officer, Association Officer, Government official, or L.L.C. member.
-The administrator of one or more of the contracts include in the Cost Report Group may not sign this certification page unless he/she also holds one of those positions.
-The responsible party's signature must be notarized.
-The signature date must be the same or after the date the preparer signed the Methodology Certification page, since the cost report certification indicates that the cost report has been reviewed after preparation.
+The administrator of one or more of the contracts included in the Cost Report Group may not sign this certification page unless he/she also holds one of those positions.
+The responsible party's signature must be notarized or digitally signed (Digital Signature Policy).
+The signature date must be the same or after the date the preparer signed the Methodology Certification page since the cost report certification indicates that the cost report has been reviewed after preparation.